Massive sports corruption case finally heard at Paris trial - WHIZ News

 Papa Massata Diack lives in Senegal, shielded from an international arrest warrant issued by France, and did not attend Monday’s hearing.

-The 86-year-old Diack is being tried for corruption, money laundering and breach of trust.
+Diack is being tried for corruption, money laundering and breach of trust.
 Prosecutors say he directly or indirectly solicited 3.45 million euros ($3.9 million) from athletes suspected by the IAAF of doping who paid to have their names cleared so they could continue competing.
 About two dozen Russian athletes were reportedly involved.
+A Russian marathon runner told investigators that she alone paid 450,000 euros, a large chunk of which was subsequently refunded to her when she was later suspended from competing for doping despite the alleged pay-off, the court president detailed.

 Diack is also accused of having enabled his son to embezzle IAAF sponsorship revenue from Russia’s VTB Bank, Chinese oil firm Sinopec and broadcaster CCTV, South Korean tech giant Samsung and others.